fuzheado/recipe-1/favorite_guacamole.md

 2. Add the diced onion, tomato, and cilantro.
 Stir to mix completely.
 3. Taste test and add additional lime, salt, and/or cilantro if needed.

 Note: if you need to store this, lay plastic wrap directly on top of the guacamole and remove any air pockets; store in fridge.
-Alternatively, you can layer water on top of the guacamole (will need to carefully pour off before serving).
+Alternatively, you can layer water on top of the guacamole (will need to carefully pour it off before serving).

-Note2: if you don't like it super spicy, make sure to remove and discard the seeds from your jalapeno before dicing and adding it.
+Note 2: if you don't like it super spicy, make sure to remove and discard the seeds from your jalapeno before dicing and adding it.